 It's not always clear whether "out there" statements are intentionally designed to attract attention, or were unexpectedly picked up by national media eager to highlight political excess.

 This week, Indiana state Rep. Bob Morris gained instant national notoriety with his argument that the Girl Scouts subvert "traditional American family values."

-Morris has stuck by his guns, but other politicians caught up in a trap of their own words' making have ended up apologizing.
-Some may have originally meant what they said — but they never intended their words to travel so far, so fast.
+Morris has stuck to his guns, but other politicians caught up in a trap of their own words' making have ended up apologizing.
+Some may have originally meant what they said — but they perhaps never intended their words to travel so far, so fast.

 That was obviously the case for Rep. John Sullivan, R-Okla., who complained at a Bixby town hall meeting on Wednesday that there was no way to get senators to pass the House version of the federal budget "other than me going over there with a gun and holding it to their head and maybe killing a couple of them."

 Earlier this month, Alabama state Sen. Shadrack McGill, a Republican, suggested that "biblical principle" was involved in keeping salaries for teachers modest.

 McGill defended a 62 percent increase in legislative pay but said teachers didn't need a similar pay hike because they weren't as likely to be bribed.
 Raising their salaries would simply attract people for education who didn't have a true calling, he said.

 After his remarks drew national attention, McGill said his "lighthearted comment" had been misconstrued.

 Ten or 20 years ago, startling statements might be ignored if they didn't happen to get picked up by the relatively few beat reporters paying attention to a statehouse or congressional delegation, says Thad Kousser, a political scientist at the University of California, San Diego.